sav-che/TL-2/Authors/Claus, Karl (Carl) Ernst {std. Claus}.md

-> [!cite] BHL link: this entry starts at [page 189](https://www.biodiversitylibrary.org/item/103860#page/199/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 189](https://www.biodiversitylibrary.org/page/33265866) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Claus, Karl \[Carl\] Ernst (1796-1864), Russian botanist, born at Dorpat, educated in a "Kreisschule" in Dorpat, in St. Petersburg apprentice in a pharmacy in 1810 (sic), took the pharmaceutic examination in Dorpat 1815, in a pharmacy at St. Petersburg 1816, provisor in Saratow 1817, pharmacist at Kasan 1826, starting his botanical interests, travelled in the Ural-Wolga area, assistant at the Chemical cabinet of the University of Dorpat ca. 1830, Magister phil.
 Dorpat 1837, Dr. phil.
-1839 at Kasan, professor of pharmacy and director of the Dorpat pharmaceutic institute 1852, travelled in Germany 1863-1864. (*Claus*).
+1839 at Kasan, professor of pharmacy and director of the Dorpat pharmaceutic institute 1852, travelled in Germany 1863-1864.
+**Abbreviated name**: *Claus*

 #### Herbarium and types